sfu-dhil/btd/docs/source/index.rst

 Between the Physical and the Virtual: Anthropology, Art, and Emergent Digital Hybrid Spaces

-Kate Hennessey, School of Interactive Arts and Technology
+Kate Hennessy, School of Interactive Arts and Technology

 This project is grounded in the ongoing work of the `Ethnographic Terminalia Collective`_, which since 2009 has staged annual exhibitions